Enhancing Logical Reasoning in Language Models via Symbolically-Guided Monte Carlo Process Supervision: Introduction

-Moreover, to investigate out-of-domain generalization, we perform additional experiments on claim verification datasets \cite{dougrezlewis2025assessingreasoningcapabilitiesllms}.
-The results reveal that fine-tuning LLMs on the generated symbolic reasoning trajectories can enhance the out-of-domain generalization, suggesting the potential impact of the proposed symbolically-guided supervision in alleviating the effect of memorization on LLMs' reasoning.
+Moreover, to investigate how the fine-tuned models reason on real-world tasks, we perform out-of-domain evaluation on claim verification datasets \cite{dougrezlewis2025assessingreasoningcapabilitiesllms} to test their generalizability.
+The results reveal that fine-tuning LLMs with the proposed framework enhances the performance on claim verification compared to the baseline, suggesting the proposed method produces more robust models.

-We release the generated symbolic reasoning trajectories as part of a novel dataset (i.e. \textit{SymbReAct-trace}) to support future research at the intersection of logical reasoning and generalization with LLMs.
+We release the generated symbolic reasoning trajectories with stepwise pseudo-labels as part of a novel dataset, \textit{SymbReAct-trace}\footnote{\url{https://huggingface.co/collections/XingweiT/symbreact-trace-68c422ec5edf4750d2f01add}}, to support future research at the intersection of logical reasoning and generalization with LLMs.